 This study shows that 7.4% of all patients who were treated in hospital for COVID-19 required the administration of transfusion therapy.
-Our results are similar to the results published in previous studies, which have shown that transfusion application in COVID-19 patients is not very high, and ranges 6.2-13.4% [1, 8, 9].
+Our results are similar to the results published in previous studies, which have shown that transfusion application in COVID-19 patients is not very high, and ranges between 6.2% and 13.4%.
+[1, 8, 9].
 The most commonly applied blood component were erythrocytes, which were indicated in 86% of the total number of all transfused patients.
-Our results are similar to the results from a previously published study by DeSimone et al. [12], where red blood cells made up for 83% of the total number of all administered blood components during
+Our results are similar to the results from a previously published study by De Simone et al., where red blood cells made up for 83% of the total number of all administered blood components during hospitalization [12].
+Our study showed that significantly greater number of red blood cell units was administered to patients treated in the hospital wards.
+A significantly greater number of patients in intensive care received FFP, as compared to patients treated in hospital wards (39% vs. 18%).
+Similar data can be found in studies by several authors, which have shown that the need for transfusion is significantly greater in patients treated in intensive care [1, 8, 10, 12].